 Stream alerts are a way to announce to everybody who is watching your channel when somebody follows, subscribes, donates, buys merch, cheers, and a few other things.
 They enhance your stream’s ability to feature a small part of your audience to the rest of everybody else watching.

-There are two main alert systems used by streamers:
+There are a few different alert systems used by streamers: